Board of Directors Meeting Schedule

 - Robert Schwartzberg, CFRE

 Volunteer Board of Directors

-After serving for 14 years at the March of Dimes National Office, where he was the Senior Vice President of Chapter Programs and Deputy Medical Office, in October 2015 Dr. Berns became President and CEO of the NICHQ (National Institute for Children’s Health Quality), an independent, nonprofit organization working to improve children’s health.
+After serving for 14 years at the March of Dimes National Office, where he was the Senior Vice President of Chapter Programs and Deputy Medical Office, Dr. Berns became President and CEO of the NICHQ (National Institute for Children’s Health Quality) in 2015, an independent, nonprofit organization working to improve children’s health.
 In November 2019, he was elected as chair of the Advisory Panel on Rare Disease for the Patient-Centered Outcomes Research Institute (PCORI).